dylandibeneditto/VocabPal/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the Apache 2.0 License

 ## Contact